 Strength does not come from physical capacity.
 It comes from an indomitable will.”

 Strength comes in many forms.
-It comes in the ability to be there for your children after you have suffered a personal loss or betrayal.
+It comes with the ability to be there for your children after you have suffered a personal loss or betrayal.
 It comes in being available to help someone else when you yourself feel lost or lonely.
-Strength comes from doing what you know to be right, despite it not being the easy choose.
+Strength comes from doing what you know to be right, despite it not being the easy choice.

 You must be the change you want to see in the world.”